 Syntax istate_tget_interrupt_state(void); Description Returns the global interrupt state.
 The return value can be used as an argument to theset_interrupt_state intrinsic function, which will restore the interrupt state.
 This intrinsic function can only be used in privileged mode, and cannot be used when using theaeabi compiler option.
-Example #include "intrinsics.h" void CriticalFn() { istate_t s =get_interrupt_state(); disable_interrupt(); / Do something here. / set_interrupt_state(s); } The advantage of using this sequence of code compared to usingdisable_interrupt andenable_interrupt is that the code in this example will not enable any interrupts disabled before the call ofget_interrupt_state.
+Example #include "intrinsics.h" void CriticalFn() { istate_t s =get_interrupt_state(); disable_interrupt(); / Do something here. / set_interrupt_state(s); set_interrupt_state(s); } The advantage of using this sequence of code compared to using

+I he advantage of using this sequence of code compared to using disable_interrupt and enable_interrupt is that the code in this example will not enable any interrupts disabled before the call of get_interrupt_state.